Artur Janibekyan: Gogol. The Beginning (the mini-series)

 In 2017, Artur Janibekyan partnered with Valeriy Fedorovich and Evgeniy Nikishov became a producer of the Gogol.
 The Beginning project – the first mini-series in the world to be widely released in theaters.
 The mini-series broke even on the day of its premiere and set several box-office records.
 The production was ranked in the top 10 ten movie theatre releases in 2017.
-In addition to Russia and the CIS, Gogol.
+In addition to the CIS, Gogol.
 The Beginning was released to the United States, UK, Germany, Spain, Austria and Cyprus.
 Gogol's promotional campaign received several professional awards and diplomas and aroused interest in the professional community during its presentation in Cannes at MIPCOM.